Entropy and life: Counteracting the second law tendency

 Second-law analysis is valuable in scientific and engineering analysis in that it provides a number of benefits over energy analysis alone, including the basis for determining energy quality (or exergy content), understanding fundamental physical phenomena, improving performance evaluation and optimization, or in furthering our understanding of living systems.

 The second law describes a universal tendency towards disorder and uniformity, or internal and external equilibrium.
 This means that real, non-ideal processes cause entropy production.
 Entropy can also be transferred to or from a system as well by the flow or transfer of matter and energy.
 As a result, entropy production does not necessarily cause the entropy of the system to increase.
 In fact the entropy or disorder in a system can spontaneously decrease, such as an aircraft gas turbine engine cooling down after shutdown, or like water in a cup left outside in sub-freezing winter temperatures.
-In the latter, a relatively unordered liquid cools and spontaneously freezes into a crystalized structure of reduced disorder as the molecules 'stick' together.
+In the latter, a relatively unordered liquid cools and spontaneously freezes into a crystallized structure of reduced disorder as the molecules 'stick' together.
 Although the entropy of the system decreases, the system approaches uniformity with, or becomes more thermodynamically similar to its surroundings.
 This is a category III process, referring to the four combinations of either entropy (S) up or down, and uniformity (Y) - between system and its environment – either up or down.